 Leads the cabin and guides in camper care.
 They are responsible for cabin schedules and creating a positive working environment for the cabin staff along with a fun and safe environment for the campers.
 ULs respond to Support Staff and the Assistant Camp Director.
-ULs are highly preferred to have experience in personal care and behavior management.
+ULs are highly preferred to have experience in personal care, behavior management, and leadership.

 This team of Activity Directors, or ADs, facilitate some of our campers’ favorite activities!
 Along with running specific Adventure Activities (Ropes, Horses, Aquatics, Archery) or Creative Activities (Arts & Crafts, Science Lab, Sports & Games, Music, Nature, Photography), ADs also come together to run evening activities for all of camp.
 ADs are also assigned to a cabin for housing and to aid in camper care during non-activity times.
 This requires ability to work autonomously, teach creatively, and develop lesson plans within our mission and philosophy.

 Assist in leading, inspecting, and overall care of the high and low ropes courses and equipment.
 Must be willing to supervise and adhere to all safety precautions and challenges that may arise with both the course and campers.
 Certification is not required, but experience is heavily preferred.
 If no experience or certification, must be willing to obtain a training certificate upon hire.